bhavin3206/machine_scrape_website/README.md

 This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.

 ## Contact
-If you have any questions or comments about scraping, please feel free to contact me at bhavinpatel99987@email.com.
+please feel free to contact me at bhavinpatel99987@email.com.